sachinchhetri202/SentimentAnalyzerApplication/README.md

 ---

 Thank you for checking out the Sentiment Analyzer Application.
-We hope it helps you gain valuable insights from your customer reviews!